The Bankrate promise

 Known as Form S-1, or the Registration Statement Under the Securities Exchange Act of 1933, the offering document must contain specific information for investors, including financial information, the business model, risk factors and information about the industry.
 This document can be found on the SEC’s website, and it is normally loaded with caveats and disclaimers.

-If investors can wade through the document, they can glean enough information about the new company to make a call about the valuation — is it worth buying at the price people are selling?
+If investors can wade through this prospectus, they can glean enough information about the new company to make a call about the valuation — is it worth buying at the price people are selling?

 Steps for buying an IPO stock